What is Arthritis?

 Any condition that causes chronic pain can be very stressful.
 And arthritis is no exception.
 But if you can learn to relax more, you may be able to manage your stress levels more effectively.
 Breathing deeply can help: inhale for a slow count of four and exhale for a count of six until you feel calmer.
 You could also have a 10-minute walk outside in the fresh air, listen to your favourite comedy programme or become absorbed in a new hobby.

-Exercises that help you to focus on the present moment and become more positive - known as mindfulness may help with inflammatory forms of arthritis, claim scientists at Arthritis Research UK (ii).
-In fact, the study suggests mindfulness techniques could be more effective for some arthritis sufferers than taking painkillers.
-Find out more about mindfulness by visiting bemindful.co.uk, a Mental Health Foundation website.
+Exercises that help you to focus on the present moment and become more positive - known as mindfulness may help with arthritis.
+According to the charity Arthritis Action, mindfulness has been shown in clinical studies to help some people with the pain and distress of arthritis, including the pain and stiffness of rheumatoid arthritis (xiv).
+Find out more about mindfulness by visiting https://www.bemindfulonline.com/, a Mental Health Foundation website.

 How is arthritis treated?